beizerov/hospital/README.md

 	CREATE USER 'hospital_admin'@'%' IDENTIFIED BY 'admin';
 	GRANT ALL PRIVILEGES ON hospital.* TO 'hospital_admin'@'%' WITH GRANT OPTION;

-In src/main/resources/application.properties change the IP address to your

-	spring.datasource.url = jdbc:mysql://172.17.0.2:3306/hospital?useSSL=true

 If you use docker IP address your container can be found using